Last Updated November 21st, 2020 at 09:36 pm by Lisa

-You will find over 25+ amazing New Mexico Hatch Chile recipes here, and tons of tips on how to roast, prep, and freeze them at home.
+You will find over 80+ amazing New Mexico Hatch Chile recipes here, and tons of cooking tips on how to roast, prep, and freeze them at home.

-With a short 2 month Hatch Chile season (mid-August through September), we then must wait 10 months for the next season to roll around!
-Let's talk about how to find roasted hatch chile events near you at your local grocery store, or roast them at home so you can enjoy these delicious chiles all year long.
-Whether you buy them already roasted or do it yourself, the Hatch Chile has a loyal following of "chile heads" across the USA.
+With a short 2-month Hatch Chile season from mid-August through late September, we must wait 10 months for the next season to roll around!
+Let's talk about how to find roasting events near you at your local grocery store, or roast them at home so you can enjoy these delicious chiles all year long.
+Whether you buy them already roasted or do it yourself, Hatch Peppers have a loyal following of "chile heads" across the USA.

 Named after the original growing area in Hatch, New Mexico, authentic Hatch Chiles are truly a Southwestern favorite.
 No other chile is prized more than this variety which grows in the Hatch Valley, just north of Las Cruces New Mexico.

-Where Are Hatch Chiles Grown?
-Authentic Hatch Chiles are a favorite Southwestern chile and are named after the original growing area in Hatch, New Mexico.
-Today, most Hatch chiles are grown in the Mesilla Valley just north of Las Cruces, New Mexico.
-Hatch Chiles are well known, especially in the states of New Mexico, Texas, and Arizona and used in many different dishes.
+Today, most are grown in the Mesilla Valley just north of Las Cruces, New Mexico.
+Well known, especially in the states of New Mexico, Texas, and Arizona, and used in many different dishes.

 If you can't find fresh Hatch Chiles, they are similar to Anaheim or California chiles.
-The one thing is they must be roasted to bring out their special flavor and taste, and to remove their tough outer skins.
-When Hatch chiles are not easily available in August, you can use green Anaheim chiles instead.
+The one thing is they must be roasted to bring out their special flavor and taste and to remove their tough outer skins.
+When they are not easily available in August, you can use green Anaheim chiles instead.

 Also, look for dried Hatch Chiles, they are shelf-stable for 12 months and can be ready to use in minutes, With just a quick toast and soak in water is all you need to re-hydrate dried chiles!